 ISEA Support

-The Irish Solar Energy Association (ISEA) welcomed the news, noting significant progress in solar energy in Ireland, with numerous solar farms connecting to the grid and widespread adoption of rooftop solar panels by households.
+The Irish Solar Energy Association (ISEA) welcomed the news, noting significant progress in solar energy in Ireland.
+They noted the growing number of solar farms connecting to the grid and the widespread adoption of rooftop solar panels by households.

 The SRESS scheme aims to support community energy schemes, large business rooftops, and farm-based solar initiatives, thereby enhancing overall capacity.
 However, the association emphasized the need for ongoing efforts to ensure these projects have prompt and affordable access to the national energy grid.